GLOBAL MARKETS-Oil, gold prices retreat as worries abate over larger Mideast conflict

 By Herbert Lash

-Iran said it had fired missiles at U.S. targets in Iraq in retaliation for last week's U.S. drone strike that killed Iranian commander Qassem Soleimani and raised fears of a new war in the Middle East.
+Iran fired missiles at military bases housing American troops in Iraq earlier in the day in retaliation for last week's slaying by U.S. drones of Iranian commander Qassem Soleimani, a strike that raised fears of an escalating Middle East conflict.

+"Iran appears to be standing down, which is a good thing for all parties concerned and a very good thing for the world," Trump said in an address to the nation.

+The S&P 500 and Nasdaq stock indexes recorded highs after Trump's remarks and crude oil prices tumbled, with U.S. benchmark West Texas Intermediate falling more than 4%.

 Iran's long-term goal of a sphere of influence might be jeopardized if it attacks too aggressively, said John Vail, chief global strategist at Nikko Asset Management in Tokyo.